Professional Reviews

 Free VPNs rarely come with ad blockers.
 For example, Proton VPN has a great free plan, but you have to upgrade to a paid plan to get its ad blocker.
 I normally don’t advise people to get free VPNs — they usually lack essential security features, have slow speeds, and limit how much data you can use per day/month.

-Instead, it’s much better to purchase a premium VPN like Private Internet Access — it has excellent ad-blocking features and offers a great value since it has very fast speeds, very good streaming and torrenting support, and really intuitive apps.
+Instead, it’s much better to purchase an affordable VPN like Private Internet Access — it has excellent ad-blocking features and offers a great value since it has very fast speeds, very good streaming and torrenting support, and really intuitive apps.

 Why do I need a VPN and an ad blocker?